mcp

 func NewServer

-func NewServer(impl *Implementation, opts *ServerOptions) *Server
+func NewServer(impl *Implementation, options *ServerOptions) *Server

 NewServer creates a new MCP server.
 The resulting server has no features: add features using the various Server.AddXXX methods, and the AddTool function.